 Grit helps children push on through.
-Find out how to raise kids with grit—and increase their chances for success by teaching resilience and perseverance.
+Find out how to raise kids with grit and perseverance — and increase their chances for success.

 Most people would agree that how children succeed comes from hard work.
 Reaching an achievement requires practice and effort not for the lazy.
 But we forget one underlying factor essential for success: pure, simple grit.

 Every one of us—including our kids—will fail.
 Despite hard work, we won’t always get what we want or what we strive for.